PhamVoAnhKhoi/Practice_Playwright/README.md

     ```sh
     mvn -Dexec.mainClass="utils.SetupAuthState"
     ```
+    **Note**:
-    Note: Perform the steps based on the instructions logged in the Terminal.
+    * Perform the steps based on the instructions logged in the Terminal.
+    * After running successfully, check the `auth.json` file to see whether the login state has been saved.

 2. **Run the Entire Test Suite:**
     Run all testcases following the test suit:
     ```sh